dikshajaggi/FoodPoint/README.md

-# FoodPoint - Food Ordering Web Application
+# HungerBites - Food Ordering Web Application

-FoodPoint is an ambitious and dynamic food ordering web application that aims to redefine the dining experience for users.
+HungerBites is an ambitious and dynamic food ordering web application that aims to redefine the dining experience for users.
 This project is currently in progress, showcasing a range of exciting features and functionalities, with ongoing development efforts focused on enhancing its capabilities.

 ## Project Status
-FoodPoint is an ongoing project with exciting features and enhancements in development.
+HungerBites is an ongoing project with exciting features and enhancements in development.
 Stay tuned for updates and improvements.

 ## Features

-- **Restaurant Discovery**: Leveraging the Swiggy API, FoodPoint enables users to search for a wide variety of restaurants, giving them a vast selection of culinary options to choose from.
+- **Restaurant Discovery**: Leveraging the Swiggy API, HungerBites enables users to search for a wide variety of restaurants, giving them a vast selection of culinary options to choose from.

 - **Menu Customization**: Users can curate their own culinary journey by selecting different food items, adding them to their virtual cart, and dynamically adjusting quantities to suit their preferences.

-- **Secure Payments**:FoodPoint provides users with the convenience of making payments through credit/debit cards while also offering Cash-on-Delivery (COD) as an alternative payment method.
+- **Secure Payments**:HungerBites provides users with the convenience of making payments through credit/debit cards while also offering Cash-on-Delivery (COD) as an alternative payment method.

 - **Geolocation Services**: The application integrates OpenStreetMap's API to empower users to pinpoint their current location, enhancing their overall experience by tailoring restaurant recommendations and delivery options based on their proximity.

-- **User Authentication**: FoodPoint ensures data security and personalized experiences by implementing user login and logout features, ensuring a secure and user-friendly environment.
+- **User Authentication**: HungerBites ensures data security and personalized experiences by implementing user login and logout features, ensuring a secure and user-friendly environment.

 - **AI-Powered Food Recommendations**: The project is set to incorporate OpenAI's advanced AI capabilities, enabling users to engage with a ChatGPT-like feature for personalized food suggestions, making the dining experience truly unique and user-centric.